parth2608/NLP1/README.md

-# NLP
+# NLP1
-This repository contains the Sentiment Analysis on movie reviews using Naive Bayes.
+This repository contains the Natural Language Processing project: Sentiment Analysis on movie reviews using Naive Bayes.